aitschti/scp-standalone/README.md

 - Automatically selects an available port if none is specified.
 - Logs the streaming URL(s) for easy access.
-- Handles decoding of newly added scrambling of playlist file urls by Stripchat.
+- Handles decoding of scrambled playlist file urls by Stripchat.
 - Supports both default and dynamic (via `http://<host>:<port>/<username>`) username requests.
 - Allows setting a default stream at startup for convenience.
 - Supports multiple concurrent connections for simultaneous users.